Keyboard shortcuts

 ringo-flow run scenarios/ --json

-Other handy flags: -q (only failures + result), -v (show every assertion), --logs (print each agent’s SIP signaling at the end), --save-audio (dump sent/received WAVs), --no-color.
+Other handy flags: -q (only failures + result), -v (show every assertion), --log (write the SIP signaling to stderr, or --log <file>), --save-audio (dump sent/received WAVs), --no-color.

 Credentials and environment